Emiliano Insúa: Return to Liverpool

 Insúa returned to Liverpool for pre-season training following his loan spell.
 After being denied entry into China for passport reasons, Insua rejoined the Liverpool squad in Malaysia.
 He featured in Liverpool's 6–3 win over a Malaysian select team, coming on as a second-half substitute and scoring a goal.

 Sporting CP

 On 27 August 2011, Sporting CP announced that Insúa had signed for the club in a five-year deal for an undisclosed fee.
 He was given the number 48.

-Insúa made his debut for Sporting on 15 September 2011 in the UEFA Europa League, scoring the first goal in a 2–0 victory over FC Zurich.
-On 29 September 2011, Insúa scored the second goal in a 2–1 victory against SS Lazio, again in the Europa League.
+Insúa made his debut for Sporting on 15 September 2011 in the UEFA Europa League, scoring the first goal in a 2–0 victory over FC Zürich.
+On 29 September 2011, Insúa scored the second goal in a 2–1 victory against Lazio, again in the Europa League.
 He was sent off later in the match after earning a second yellow card.

 Atlético Madrid

-On 25 January 2013, Atlético Madrid announced that they have reached an agreement with Sporting Clube de Portugal for the transfer of Insúa, reportedly for €3.5 million.
+On 25 January 2013, Atlético Madrid announced that they have reached an agreement with Sporting CP for the transfer of Insúa, reportedly for €3.5 million.